 Sjogren's neglect II - rheumatologists

-The biggest challenge that many Sjogren’s patients face is finding a rheumatologist who is engaged and up-to-date on their disease.
+The biggest challenge that many Sjogren’s patients face is finding a rheumatologist who is engaged and up to date on their disease.
 Like rheumatoid arthritis and systemic lupus erythematosus, Sjogren’s is a serious systemic autoimmune disease.
 Yet many patients are told by their rheumatologists that Sjogren’s is no big deal, mostly a dryness nuisance disease.

 The understanding of Sjogren’s as a localized sicca syndrome was outdated by the turn of the century.
 Yet this old idea persists.
 Most PCPs that I have taught still think of Sjogren’s as unimportant, and have no idea how to recognize it or take the first steps to diagnosis.
 The neglect of Sjogren’s is perpetuated by inadequate medical education at every level.
-Changing medical culture can be a long uphill climb, even when it is clear that suboptimal care, or no care at all, is the norm.
+Changing medical culture can be a long uphill climb, even when it is clear that suboptimal care, or sometimes no care at all, is the norm.

 Rheumatologists are the specialists who are supposed to take the lead in Sjogren’s care.
 Their central role includes: